evejweinberg/Learning-OF-Tools/README.md

 * 1) If you cloned the addons folder (Step2 option2) you can find an examples folder in the "of_v0.8.4_osx_release / ofXAddons/your specific addon / examples".
 Move that folder to "of_v0.8.4_osx_release/examples/addons"
 * 2) Open the example xcode project (or whatever IDE you have); add the Add-on to the project, and run it.
+*

+## WRITING ADDONS

+- Always include a thumbnail and ReadMe
+-